 Before Chris joined our firm in 1997, he flew a C-130 aircraft for the U.S. Navy in support of the U.S. Antarctic Program as a naval flight officer.
 In addition, he designed, developed, and implemented ethernet topologies for Windows NT networks at Navy commands in the U.S. and abroad.

 Chris has lectured on network security and information assurance at conferences across the country.
-He's also served as an adjunct instructor at the University of California San Diego for three years, where he taught Microsoft official curriculum as well as computer security classwork.
+He has also served as an adjunct instructor at the University of California, San Diego for 3 years, where he taught Microsoft official curriculum as well as computer security classwork.

 He earned a B.S. in oceanography from the U.S. Naval Academy and an M.S. in business organizational and systems management from the University of La Verne.

 Why are you passionate about the work you do at Booz Allen?
 I was active duty in the Navy, but I do more good for my country now, as a Booz Allen employee, than I did when I was in uniform.
 I’m proud of what we do, the clients, the product, and in my area of expertise, the cybersecurity that protects the country.